ElaineArchbold/front-end-development-milestone-project/readme.md

 ### Features Left to Implement
-I have added a shop page, but this will need to be further developed to add the payment functionality.
-I used code from https://startbootstrap.com/templates/shop-homepage/ for this.
+The Shop page will need to be further developed to add the payment functionality.
+I used code from https://startbootstrap.com/templates/shop-homepage/ to create the layout of the page.

-These links will also need to be added to the card-titles on the shop pages.

 ## Technologies Used